Kamo28-cd/BlockEcom/README.md

 Database: MongoDB

 # Installation
+Download the repository
-run the following to install dependencies:
+inside in the main folder, /backend and /frontend run the following to install dependencies in each folder:
 ```npm install```

 make sure to set up your MongoDB database using a connection string inside /backend folder